nanoporetech/read_until_api/README.md

 `ReadUntilClient` class:

 *`.run()`*
 instruct the class to start retrieving read chunks from MinKNOW.
-This should be run in a thread (see below for one approach).

 *`.get_read_chunks()`*
 obtain the most recent data retrieved from MinKNOW.